jonreid/OCMockito/README.md

 How do I add OCMockito to my project?
 -------------------------------------

-The Examples folder shows projects using OCMockito either through CocoaPods or through the prebuilt frameworks, for iOS and macOS development.
+The [Examples](https://github.com/hamcrest/OCMockito/tree/main/Examples) folder shows projects ready to use OCMockito via Swift Package Manager, CocoaPods, or through the prebuilt framework.

+### Swift Package Manager

+Include an OCMockito package in your Package.swift manifest's array of `dependencies`:

+snippet: swiftpm-declare-dependencies

+Then add OCMockito to the dependencies of your `.testTarget`:

+snippet: swiftpm-use-dependencies

 ### CocoaPods